nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190905/price_per_neighbourhood_french_study.jpg" alt="Price per neighbourhood">
   <figcaption>Mean price in euros per square meter of real estate per neighbourhood as per french study</figcaption>
 </figure>
 It is written in this french study published in April 2019[^9] that _"the price of real estate has reached stratospheric levels and totally disconnected from residents' incomes.
-But what are the prices, neighbourhood per neighbourhood ?"_
+But what are the prices, neighbourhood per neighbourhood?"_
 {: style="text-align: justify;"}
 According to this study, top 5 is:
  -- 6e (Luxembourg) (13 944 &euro;/m<sup>2</sup>)